 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines wellness as being in a state of good physical and mental health.
-According to SAMHSA, your physical health and your mental health are linked so that improving one often benefits the other.
-The reverse is also true.
+According to SAMHSA, your physical and mental health are linked, so improving one often benefits the other.

 Achieving and maintaining a state of wellness requires a deliberate, conscious effort on your part.
-By making healthy choices in all 8 dimensions of wellness, recovering addicts can lead healthier, happier, more fulfilling lives.
+By making healthy choices in all eight dimensions of wellness, those in recovery can lead healthier, happier, more fulfilling lives.

-A healthy diet for recovering addicts is one way to reach a state of wellness.
+A healthy diet is one way for those in recovery to reach a state of wellness.
 Another way to get there is to take advantage of the benefits of exercise during addiction recovery.
 While these two wellness components are important, they aren’t the only factors to consider.
 It’s vital to have a balance in all 8 of the dimensions of wellness throughout your ongoing addiction recovery.

 According to SAMHSA, the 8 dimensions of wellness include the following: